eshanbehal/firstapp/README.md

   the screen.So thats why both these terms are used.hope its helpful.

-4. in last just created today a new layout page note_layout. added there some new controlls like slider , buttons ,imageview. great experience.cheers.. :)
+4. In last just created today a new layout page note_layout. added there some new controlls like scroller , buttons ,imageview. nd at last just removed basic errors from the app. great experience.cheers.. :) leaving this project for now just going to get some more knolwedge on java first before jumping into complex part as java is core for android programming and basic understanding for this needed.

+    	GOOD BYE FOR NOW COMING SOON TO THIS REPO VERY SOON.:):)

-  by eshan_behal
+    by Eshan_Behal